tahoe-lafs/tahoe-lafs/docs/proposed/http-introducer-internals.rst

 The HTTP Introducer is very similar to the Foolscap-based introducer it replaces.
 The primary difference is that it replaces the Foolscap-based protocol with a WebSocket-based protocol.
 In every other way,
-the HTTP Introducer is intended to replicate the behavior of the Foolscap-based introducer.
+the HTTP Introducer is intended to replicate the behavior (including security properties) of the Foolscap-based introducer.

 http-introducer
 ---------------